How Green Finance Is Shaping the Future of the Global Economy

 2. Green Loans - Loans provided to businesses or individuals for specific environmentally sustainable purposes.
 For example: Financing solar panel installation, energy efficiency upgrades, or clean technology development.

 3. Sustainability-Linked Loans (SLLs) - General-purpose corporate loans where the interest rate is tied to the borrower's achievement of pre-defined sustainability performance targets (SPTs).
-For example: Incentivizing companies to improve their overall Environmental, Social, and Governance (ESG) performance.
+For example: Incentivising companies to improve their overall Environmental, Social, and Governance (ESG) performance.

 4. ESG Equity Investment - Direct investment in companies that demonstrate strong performance across environmental, social, and governance criteria.
 For example: Driving capital toward sustainable business models and away from high-risk, non-compliant sectors.